DHTMLX/gantt-docs/data/api/gantt_resource_cell_value_template.md

 @returns:
-- html		string | number | void		html string which will inserted into cell's innerHTML
+- html		string | number | void		an HTML string which will be inserted into cell's innerHTML

 @relatedapi:
 api/gantt_resource_property_config.md